 In fact, according to data from the Virgin Pulse Science Advisory Board, presenteeism is just as costly to a business's bottom line as absenteeism.
 Their data shows that, on average, employees took about four sick days each year.
 However, when the numbers on how many days they lost on the job came in, the number climbed to 57.5 days per year per employee.

 As Virgin Pulse says, “That’s almost 12 working weeks – or one quarter of the entire year – that businesses are paying for employees who are present in the body, but not in mind.”

 What you can do about it

-You can tackle presenteeism in much the same way as absenteeism: discover the reason for lack of engagement, take steps to address the issue, and measure the impact of the changes you’ve made.
+You can tackle presenteeism like absenteeism: discover the reason for the lack of engagement, take steps to address the issue, and measure the impact of the changes you’ve made.

 4. An employee is experiencing personal issues

 It’s important to remember that your employee has a life outside of work.
 They have a whole world you may never see and private issues you know nothing about – embrace their humanity at work.
 However, that doesn’t mean you can’t support them.